 Term risk.
-If you’re stuck in a long-term brokered CD while interest rates are rising, not only might you miss out on a better yield, but you may even lose money on your CD if you sell it on the secondary market before maturity.
+If you’re stuck in a long-term brokered CD while interest rates are rising, not only might you miss out on a better yield, but you may lose money on your CD if you sell it on the secondary market before maturity.
 This is because a brokered CD doesn’t redeem like a bank CD.
 With a bank CD, if you redeem it early, it may cost you much, if not all, of the interest you’ve earned.
 The brokered CD is simply sold to another investor, which could be at a loss.
 However, you’re still entitled to the interest you’ve earned, which may offset some, if not all, of the losses on brokered CD.

 Callability.
 Some CDs, particularly those offering high yields, are subject to “call features,” meaning that the issuing bank can terminate your CD before maturity.
 Sure, you’ll be repaid your entire principal plus interest up to that point, but in a falling interest rate environment, your reinvestment options may be limited to more expensive and lower-yielding CDs.
 It’s important to know up front if your CD is callable or not.

 Default risk.
 Because CDs are debt instruments, there is a risk that the issuing institution will default.
 FDIC insurance can help mitigate that risk, but only up to the threshold.
 Plus, in a default, although your money is protected and federal law requires the FDIC to remit funds “as soon as possible,” you might experience a delay.